-Banking software provider Q2 (NYSE:QTWO) reported results in line with analyst expectations in Q2 FY2021 quarter, with revenue up 26.6% year on year to $123.5 million.
-Q2 made a GAAP loss of $30.1 million, improving on its loss of $38.9 million, in the same quarter last year.
+Banking software provider Q2 (NYSE:QTWO) reported results in line with analyst expectations in Q3 FY2021 quarter, with revenue up 22% year on year to $126.7 million.
+The company expects that next quarter's revenue would be around $132 million, which is the midpoint of the guidance range.
+That was in roughly line with analyst expectations.
+Q2 made a GAAP loss of $31.5 million, down on its loss of $26.7 million, in the same quarter last year.

-- Free cash flow of $1.73 million, up from negative free cash flow of -$12.42 million in previous quarter
+- Free cash flow was negative $17.6 million, down from positive free cash flow of $1.73 million in previous quarter

-Founded in 2004, Q2 offers software as a service that enables small banks provide online banking and consumer lending services to their clients.
+Founded in 2004 by Hank Seale, Q2 (NYSE:QTWO) offers software as a service that enables small banks provide online banking and consumer lending services to their clients.

 Small, regional and community banks often lack the resources required to manage their own tech infrastructure, making it difficult for them to compete with polished offerings of large national banks.
 Q2’s cloud-based platform provides them with mobile apps and websites that have the same functionalities big banks offer and allows them to put their own branding on it.

 Q2 then handles all the regulatory compliance and security and provides banks with data-based insights on their customers, allowing them to offer more personalized products and better customer service.